-About recovering locally to a computer with different hardware
+About using Restore Anyware to recover locally to a computer with different hardware

-The Symantec System Recovery Restore Anyware feature lets administrators restore a system drive of a Windows 2000/2003/XP/Vista/7 client computer.
+The Symantec System Recovery Restore Anyware feature lets administrators restore a system drive of a Windows 2000/2003/Vista/7 client computer.
 You can restore the system drive.
 This recovery is possible even if the hardware is different from the original computer from which the recovery point was made.